llmf-qi/FoodTracker-demo/README.md

 # FoodTracker-demo
-an iOS app to track user's food and search recipes based on the food
+an iOS app to track user's food and search recipes based on the food.
+Demo is completed and used for ITP342 Final Project.
+This project uses Firebase and Spoonacular API, I deleted the part such as API key for privacy.